SpaceBeeGaming/OC-AUTH/README.md

 If you find bugs open a issue or if you feel competent, fix it yourself and make a pull request.

-If you have a question open a issue and add the "Question" label.
+If you have a question, open a issue and add the "Question" label.